On-Campus Student Employment

 Finding a Job

 Students work in almost every University department and office, as well as for student organizations.
-Despite the ongoing coronavirus pandemic, there are still many employment opportunities across campus, in the neighboring community, and now, more so than ever, virtually.

 - Search our online employment portal Handshake (positions typically begin appearing mid-August and mid-January as faculty and staff return to campus)